codepath-OSU-fall2021/finalProject/README.md

 * [x] User can see current price of stocks as well as a logo of the company
 * [x] User can research stock information by ticker symbol
+* [x] User can purchase shares of stock using a hypothetical balance of cash
-* [ ] User can purchase and sell shares of stock using a hypothetical balance of cash
+* [ ] User can sell shares of stock using a hypothetical balance of cash
 * [x] User can view the current balance of their portfolio